figgleforth/programming-language/notes/scopes.md

 - Named functions push a `block` scope onto the stack at evaluation
 - Anon functions push a `block` scope onto the stack at evaluation
 - Anon functions declared in a variable push a `block` scope onto the stack at evaluation
-- Instances push a `local` scope onto the stack at evaluation
+- Instances push a `instance` scope onto the stack at evaluation
-- All `block` scopes can see `global` scope, and up the scope stack to the nearest `local` scope
+- All `block` scopes can see `global` scope, and up the scope stack to the nearest `instance scope
 ---
 Every scope has this format
 ```ruby